csuwildcat/ProtocolWorker/README.md

 ##### *Consuming apps use ProtocolWorkers to connect to providers*

 Once you register your web app to handle the service you'd like to provide, other apps can open connections to your service.
-Let's imagine your app has a button for sharing a a post + picture of your dinner:
+Let's imagine your app has a button for sharing a post + picture of your dinner:

 ```html
 <script>